The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

   * Engine related bug; possibly can't fix.
 * Megalith built eggs bug out when at the pop cap. (vanilla bug)
 * The Cybran T3 Cloakable Fab pauses its production when the cloak is disabled.
 * Add unit orders to the blips of the Aeon Decoy plane, if possible.
-(IssueGuard)
+  * IssueGuard could be used if the Jammer is replaced with dummy units.
 * Nuke mines should have the option to auto explode, but be set to manual from the off.
   * The commands for altering stance aren't accessible from sim.
 * Armored walls (and probably other walls) need to be repaired slower.